Apply

 Competitive applicants for transfer admission will have completed prerequisite courses at their current school.
 You must have at least a 3.0 GPA to be considered for admission.
 Non-native speakers of English must provide proof of English proficiency.

-Students wishing to transfer should complete a series of prerequisite courses.
+Students wishing to transfer need to complete a series of prerequisite courses before applying to transfer.
 A letter grade of a “C” or better is required.
 Pass/Fail grades are only accepted if taken in specific semesters outlined by our Pass/Fail Grading Policy (see below).

 Departmental credit is not accepted for transfer admission.
 Using the Transfer Credit Equivalency Database, please ensure that your prerequisite coursework is directly equivalent to the U-M course, and not Departmental credit.
 For questions, contact [email protected].